Oregon-born gray wolf dies after ‘epic’ California trek

 “Before his demise, he was documented traveling the farthest south in California since wolves returned to the state, which is historically wolf habitat.
 The last documented wolf that far south was captured in San Bernardino County in 1922,” the department said.

 A truck driver reported spotting the dead wolf on Nov.
-10 near the Kern County town of Lebec, about 75 miles (120 kilometers) northwest of downtown Los Angeles.
+10 near the Kern County town of Lebec, about 75 miles northwest of downtown Los Angeles.

 The carcass was located along a dirt trail near a frontage road running parallel to Interstate 5, and a warden who responded quickly identified the wolf as OR93 because of a radio tracking collar it wore, the department said.